danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Versatility

 As indicated above, RIOT addresses a wide variety of use cases in the IoT.
 This means that it is unbiased regarding the protocols and technologies supported.
-If a protocol, sensor, actuator or microcontroller is not yet supported, it can be implementedon top of, or underneath, low-level APIs as easily as any other.
+8-bit to 32-bit MCUs, a wide range of boards, and a wide range of use cases are supported.
+Features are implemented flexibly and, where possible, decomposably and configurably, so that as wide a range of our addressed use cases and device resource requirements are supported.
+If a protocol, sensor, actuator or microcontroller is not yet supported, it can be implemented on top of, or underneath, low-level APIs as easily as any other.

 ## Unified APIs

-In order to achieve clean hardware abstraction and modularity, the APIs across the system are as homogeneous as possible.
-This means that common functionality is presented in exactly the same way, while more specific functionality is presented in a way that does not break code implemented on top of the APIs of other modules.
+In order to achieve clean hardware abstraction and modularity, the APIs across the system are as homogeneous as possible across all supported hardware, even for hardware-accessing APIs.
+This caters for code portability and minimizes code duplication.
+In the APIs, common functionality is presented in exactly the same way, while more specific functionality is presented in a way that does not break code implemented on top of the APIs of other modules.